Home Chicago Pedestrian Accident Lawyer

 But in most cases, children act just as irresponsibly as one would expect for their age, so it can be difficult to prove their behavior constituted a breach of duty.

-Both cyclists and pedestrians are under a duty to exercise the same amount of caution as a reasonable person would under the circumstances.
-Thus, if the visibility is bad or the road is slippery, cyclists and pedestrians alike will have a duty to be extra careful.
+Both cyclists and pedestrians are obliged to exercise the same amount of caution as a reasonable person would under the circumstances.
+Thus, if the visibility is bad or the road is slippery, cyclists and pedestrians alike must be extra careful.

-If there is an accident between a cyclist and a pedestrian, a court or an insurance company will look at whether the cyclist or the pedestrian broke their respective duties of care.
+If a cyclist or pedestrian is involved in an accident, a court or an insurance company will examine whether the cyclist or pedestrian breached their respective duties of care.